 Bolinao is known for its pristine beaches, fresh sea food, enchanting caves, and lighthouse.
-It may not appear to be popular for people who aren’t from north so, I think it’s now the time for you to experience its unspoiled beauty before exploiters invade it!
+It may not appear to be popular for people who aren’t from North so, I think it’s now the time for you to experience its unspoiled beauty before exploiters invade it.

 How to Get to Bolinao

-Via bus (from Cubao or Pasay)
+Via bus from Cubao or Pasay terminal

-Fare cost: PHP 451.00 – 459.00 for air-conditioned bus and PHP 300.00 – 350.00 for nonair-con bus (one-way trip).
+One-way fare cost: PHP 451.00 – 459.00 for air-conditioned bus and PHP 300.00 – 350.00 for nonair-con bus.

 Victory Liner, Cubao Q.C